crayondealer/rap_economics/README.md

 ```
 This will execute the code and produce a plot (fig/econ_plot.png) visualizing the data.

-## Expected Output:
+## Expected Execution:
+- The data is fetched from World Bank.
+- It is cleaned
-After running the pipeline, check the fig/ directory for the output plot, econ_plot.png, which visualizes the GDP and life expectancy comparisons of the countries with Luxembourg.
+- A chart is plotted to visualize the GDP and life expectancy comparisons of the countries with Luxembourg.
+- After running the pipeline, check the "fig" directory for the output plot.